iammahesh09/Angular-Tutorials/README.md

 	We have three kinds of directives:
 	----------------------------------

-	1. Components: yes a component is a directive. (@Component)

-		==> A component is a directive with a template.

-		==> @Component decorator extends the @Directive

-		==> In Angular applications the component is the main

-	2. Structural Directives:
+	1. Structural Directives:

 		-	The "ngFor" is repeats a portion of HTML template once per each item from an iterable list (Collection).

 		-	The "ngSwitch" allows us to Add/Remove DOM Element.
 It is similar to switch statement.

 		-	The "ngIf" allows us to Add/Remove DOM Element.

-	3. Attribute Directives:
+	2. Attribute Directives:

 		-	The ngClass Directive is allows us to add or remove CSS classes to an HTML element.